-During the Revolutionary War, Boone was a militia officer and, in 1778, was captured by the Shawnee warriors who adopted him into their tribe.
+During the Revolutionary War, Boone served in the militia as an officer and, in 1778, Shawnee warriors captured him.
+They eventually adopted him into their tribe.
 He later left the Indians, returning to Boonesborough to help defend the European settlements in Kentucky/Virginia.

 Following the war, Daniel Boone emigrated to eastern Missouri, where he spent most of the last two decades of his life.
 Boone died of natural causes on September 26, 1820, at the age of 85.
 His last words were, “I’m going now, my time has come.”

 Many places in the United States are named after Daniel Boone, including the Daniel Boone National Forest, the Sheltowee Trace Trail, the town of Boone, North Carolina, and seven different counties.
 Schools are also named after Boone, including locations in Pennsylvania, Tennessee, and Chicago.

 A legend in his lifetime, Boone remains an iconic figure in American history.